dgrtwo/dgrtwo.github.com/_posts/2020-01-06-honeycomb-puzzle.md

 ## 15 b             e,i,a,r,l,d    1673
 {% endhighlight %}

 It takes about a minute to try all combinations of the top 15 letters.
-This makes it clear: **the best combination is R in the center, and E, I, R, N, T, G surrounding it, for a total score of 3769**.
+This makes it clear: **the best combination is R in the center, and E, I, A, N, T, G surrounding it, for a total score of 3769**.

 ### How good was our heuristic at judging letters?